Comprehensive Ongoing College Transfer Counseling

 · Making recommendations on special programs (such as study away opportunities and exchanges), activities and summer plans.

-· Preparing the student for interviews.
+· Preparing you for interviews.

-· Guiding students on the preparation of transfer applications, including the review of the online Common Application for Transfer, and other materials required in the admissions process (résumé, high priority emails or letters, etc.).
+· Guiding you on the preparation of transfer applications, including the review of the online Common Application for Transfer, and other materials required in the admissions process (résumé, high priority emails or letters, etc.).

 · Advising on essays, including content critiques and editorial input.